teorossi82/jquery-multi-bar/README.md

 ## Work in progress
 - Add more type of bar (thermometer, 3d);
 - Add "position" in setting ("horizontal","vertical");
-- Add possibility to set class of all bar blocks and not only background color.
+- Add possibility to set class of all bar blocks and not only background color;
+- Add method and event.

 ## Copyright and license
-Copyright 2015 Matteo Rossi, under [MIT license](https://github.com/teorossi82/multi-bar/blob/master/LICENSE.md).
+Copyright 2015 Matteo Rossi, under [MIT license](https://github.com/teorossi82/jquery-multi-bar/blob/master/LICENSE.md).